jon-heard/obsidian-inline-scripts/README.md

 5. If you are struggling with too much information in the console, you can always clear it.
 There's a button to do so on the top-left of the dev-tools panel. _(see picture below)_

     ![Console](readmeMedia/console.png)

 ***

+## DEVELOPMENT AID: The debugger statement
+If you have the console open (see [The console](#development-aid-the-console)), then you can pause an expansion mid-script, view the variables at that point, and then resume the script.
+You can do this by adding `debugger;` to the script where you want to the expansion to pause.
+When the expansion is run and hits `debugger;`, the script will pause.

+***